 Here are some tips you can use to make sure you have a beautiful, productive and healthy garden area.

 Start with your soil first.
 Feeding and building up your soil is one of the best and more beneficial things you could do.
 It will also increase the amount each plant yields.
 You can achieve this faster by making a raised bed.
-You can also add compost, which is rich in organic matter and prepare to be amazed at how this does it for you soil amendment will transform your vegetable garden.
+You can also add compost, which is rich in organic matter, and prepare to be amazed at how it will transform your vegetable garden for your soil amendment.
 You can also shape your beds.
-Forming your beds will give you extra room for your plants that is great for those trying to stock up, trade with others or those who love to can things!
+Forming your beds will give you extra room for your plants that is great for those trying to stock up, trade with others, or those who love to can see things!
 Spacing is also something that will improve the overall health and production of your vegetable garden.
 Planting in a zig-zag pattern has proven to be the most effective pattern for planting.
 You will also be able to fit more plants in each area, and you will make sure each has enough room to grow and develop properly.

-If you have a smaller landscape, consider growing things vertically instead of always horizontally.
+If you have a more miniature landscape, consider growing things vertically instead of always horizontally.
 You can grow things like tomatoes and strawberries in hanging baskets or help squash, and other vines like plants grow up on a trellis or other status to allow for more room in your garden area.
-You can also practice crop rotation.
-Each year, plant things in a different area.
+You can also practice crop rotation; Each year, plant things in a different area.
 It will decrease your chances of pests and disease.
-Growing like vegetables that have the same sunlight and soil conditions will also improve the health and productivity of the garden.
+Growing vegetables that have the same sunlight and soil conditions will also improve the health and productivity of the garden.
 It is called companion planting, and even plants need friends!
-Make sure also to keep the area mulched and moist and full of sunlight.
+Make sure also to keep the area mulched and moist, and full of sunlight.
 Most vegetables need these things to meet their potential and give you the most return.
-As with any garden, one of the best things you can do is be out there every day checking on your plants and making sure they have what they need.
+As with any garden, one of the best things you can do is be out there every day, checking on your plants and making sure they have what they need.